Mr-TalhaIlyas/Implementing-Yolo_v1-from-bottom-up/README.md

 # Getting Started
 Usually object detectors have a very complex pipline like RCNN family of 2-stage detectrs.
 In two-stage detectors first we pass the image throuhg a CNN to get sparce features and then a low level vision algorithm like 'Selective Search' or 'Edge based region detection algorithm' gets the ROIs from those featrue maps.
-These ROIs are then passed into a second CNN which classifies them accordingly and also regresses their bounding box coordinates in a seperate branch,.
-The concept of Anchor boxes makes the understanding even more difficult for new-commers in the machine field.
+These ROIs are then passed into a second CNN which classifies them accordingly and also regresses their bounding box coordinates in a seperate branch.The concept of Anchor boxes makes the understanding even more difficult for new-commers in the machine field.

 So befor diving into those complex and highly accurate OD let's start with the simplest multi-object detector namely YOLO.
 In this I try to implement YOLO-v1 from scratch without any pre-training or using any API.
+The key reason for working on this was to establish a concrete understanding of keyconcepts of object detection, for future works on object detection.
+High precision, then, is not the end game here.

 First of all before going furhter I'd like to clearify some thing about **Darknet** which kept me confused for quite a while. **Darknet** is just a term which houses all the CNNs architecture that serve as a back bone feature extractors in YOLO family just like any othe backbone like ResNet, Inception, VGG-16, Hourglass etc.
 So, don't get intimidated the term and the image below.